fivequarters/fusebit.io/src/_blog/_posts/upload-gsheet-chart-to-slack.md

 Save the script by clicking the disk symbol.
 Then, manually test your integration by clicking the _Run_ button above the script panel.
 During the first run of the script, you will be prompted to authorize access of the script to your spreadsheet.

-If everything was set up correctly, you should see the your Google Sheet chart showing up in the Slack channel you selected:
+If everything was set up correctly, you should see your Google Sheet chart showing up in the Slack channel you selected:

 ![Upload Google Spreadsheet Chart to Slack](blog-upload-1.png)